 10 Ways to Begin Your Self-Development Journey

-Start by letting go.
 Too many people hold onto doing things because they feel guilted into it.
 They handle issues or deal with other people’s tasks that they really don’t want to be doing in the first place.
+It’s hard to decline invitations you don’t want to accept – or stop doing things that people you care about want you to do.
+It can be hard to even say no to yourself.

-You need to put what’s best for you first regardless of what else you have to let go of.
+Put what’s best for you first regardless of what else you have to let go of.

 It won’t benefit you to lose sleep in an effort to keep up or get ahead.
 Instead, do what you can with the time you have and allow that to be good enough for you.
-Build in times where you’re off the clock professionally and personally.
+Build in times when you’re off the clock professionally and personally.

 Just have some fun.
 Do something that feeds your soul.
 Take a trip.
 Do nothing.
 Read a book.
 Go to the movies.
 Visit a friend.
 Nurturing yourself – your happiness – is an important part of self-care.